ScilifelabDataCentre/data.scilifelab.se/content/privacy/_index.md

 <iframe title="Data share opt out box" style="border: 0; height: 150px; width: 600px;" src="https://matomo.dc.scilifelab.se/index.php?module=CoreAdminHome&action=optOut&language=en&fontFamily=Arial"></iframe>

-## Forms
+## Contact form

-Our **Service** contains a number of forms through which the website visitors may choose to get in touch with us or send us suggestions.
-The website visitors may choose to provide their personal information such as, for example, their name and e-mail address, through these forms.
+Our **Service** contains a contact form through which website visitors may choose to get in touch with us.
+Visitors may choose to provide their personal information such as, for example, their name and e-mail address, through this form.

-The following parties will have access to processing the personal data provided through the forms: SciLifeLab Data Centre, Uppsala University.
+The following parties will have access to processing the personal data provided through the contact form: SciLifeLab Data Centre, Uppsala University.
 Your personal data will be deleted when no longer needed, or when stipulated by the archival rules for the university as a government authority.
-If you want to update or remove your personal data please contact the controller SciLifeLab Data Centre at Uppsala University using datacentre@scilifelab.se.
+If you want to update or remove your personal data please contact the controller, SciLifeLab Data Centre at Uppsala University, using datacentre@scilifelab.se.

 ## Links to Other Sites